catid/aiwebcam2/README.md

 Demo here: https://www.youtube.com/watch?v=G_L8t3EQMcs

+It's tested with only Chrome on Windows and an Ubuntu Linux server so far.
+I've tried using my cellphone and the TTS works but the WebRTC microphone is not working yet.

 ## Prerequisites

 Designed for Ubuntu server with an Nvidia GPU.
 It might work with other setups, but I have only tested this one.